Forrester: Adopting fraud-fighting AI requires the right technical framework

 Overcoming challenges

-Organizations must also ensure that models evolve over time and give reasons to explain why certain transactions are deemed fraudulent, Forrester says.
+Organizations must also ensure that models evolve over time and explain why certain transactions are deemed fraudulent, Forrester says.
 They also need iterative, closed-loop workflows to train models and integrate them with data sources like blacklists, whitelists, device IDs and reputations, and know-your-customer lists.

 The report recommends that companies use a combination of on-premises and cloud-based implementation options for their AI fraud detection use cases.
 While on-premises solutions offer convenience, the cloud has the potential to improve training and inferencing performance, Forrester notes, lowering costs and in some cases providing enhanced protection.

-“As more fraud management vendors offer cloud-based solutions, it makes sense not to invest solely in static on-premises hardware and software, but to augment their on premises assets with elastic computational resources in infrastructure-as-a-service or software-as-a-service solutions,” coauthors and analysts Andras Cser, Danny Mu, and Meng Liu wrote.
+“As more fraud management vendors offer cloud-based solutions, it makes sense not to invest solely in static on-premises hardware and software, but to augment their on-premises assets with elastic computational resources in infrastructure-as-a-service or software-as-a-service solutions,” coauthors and analysts Andras Cser, Danny Mu, and Meng Liu wrote.

 Once barriers to the adoption of fraud-fighting AI are overcome, the advantages can be enormous.
-Visa prevents $25 billion in annual fraud thanks to the AI it developed, SVP and global head of data Melissa McSherry revealed at VentureBeat’s Transform 2021 conference.
-And at a higher level, aggregate potential cost savings for banks from AI applications has been estimated at $447 billion by 2023.
+Visa prevents $25 billion in annual fraud, thanks to the AI it developed, SVP and global head of data Melissa McSherry revealed at VentureBeat’s Transform 2021 conference.
+At a higher level, aggregate potential cost savings for banks from AI applications has been estimated at $447 billion by 2023.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: